Check out these studies in Philippians.

 Unity and harmony within the ranks was also important in the Roman army.
 So it is natural for that to be mentioned prominently in the first part of the chapter.
 In addition, Timothy and Epaphroditus were available to be sent on special missions much like some Roman soldiers who were more trustworthy than others.
 (Notice the similarities between these two men, even though there were differences as well.)

-The various descriptive terms and phrases in his summary chart are based on those in the Describe-It-Yourself set of about 800 cards.
+The various descriptive terms and phrases in his summary chart are based on those in the Describe-It-Yourself set of 1,300+ cards and fast-scroll list.

 This study on Epaphrodutus in Phil.
 2:23-30 and 4:16-19 is one of 20 in the Lesser-Known but Significant Servants series which as a whole shows that everyone who serves the Lord is important, not just those who are well known.
 The ministry of Epaphroditus to Paul in prison was not at all glamorous.
 Rather it was dangerous, because of the travel involved (4:18) and the unhealthy conditions in the prison.
 Epaphroditus, in fact, nearly died (2:30).
 Paul said he was to be highly regarded (2:29) for his service and referred to him as his fellow soldier (2:25).
 Perhaps he had not been highly regarded by some in the church previously for some reason.